grafana/k6-learn/Modules/Executors/Ramping VUs Exercises.md

         #1        #2  #3       #4
 ```

 From our lovely _ASCII art_ diagram, we'll modify our script to run 4 stages to simulate a spike in virtual users.
-Let's alter our `startVUs`, first stage, and the new stages for our simulation:
+Let's alter our `startVUs`, first stage, and add new stages to our simulation:

 ```js
 export const options = {